Your First Virtual Visit in 5 Steps

 It may seem impossible to have a doctor’s visit from your home, but it’s much more common these days.
 With some preparation, you can get the medical care you need and stay safe.

-- When you call the office to make the appointment, be sure to tell them what kind of technology you have, whether it is a phone, a tablet, a laptop, or computer.
+- When you make the appointment, be sure to tell them what kind of technology you have, whether it is a phone, a tablet, a laptop, or computer.
 Ask if you will need to use an app for the visit.
 If you do, you will need to download it ahead of time.
 If you don’t have a phone, the Federal Communications Commission has a program that provides free or reduced-cost cell phone service to low-income consumers.

 - You will need to test the equipment you plan to use for the visit.
 If you are uncomfortable doing it yourself, ask a trusted friend to help.
 If you are still uneasy, you could ask him/her to join you during the visit to help with any problems you may have.
 Just be sure to mention that they are with you at the start of the visit.
 Consider this option carefully, however.
 You may not want someone else there if you are going to talk about deeply personal subjects or if you have a physical condition that requires taking off your clothing.
 Make sure your device is fully charged and you have good internet service.